vdyalex/pebengas/README.md

 License & copyright
 -------------------

-Jebengas is Copyright &copy; 2015 [Alexandre Azevedo](https://github.com/alexndreazevedo) and licensed under the Apache License 2.0.
+Pebengas is Copyright &copy; 2015 [Alexandre Azevedo](https://github.com/alexndreazevedo) and licensed under the Apache License 2.0.
 All rights not explicitly granted in the Apache License 2.0 are reserved.
 See the included LICENSE file for more details.